nginxinc/nginx-wiki/source/start/topics/tutorials/install.rst

 You might also want to peruse the :doc:`3rd party modules <../../../modules/index>`, since these must be built at compile-time.

+You can follow this guide for more detailed instruction for [building nginx from source](https://www.armanism.com/blog/install-nginx-on-ubuntu)

 Other Systems
 ^^^^^^^^^^^^^